The Challenge of Diagnosing Thyroid Dysfunction

 The Misconceptions Surrounding TSH Levels and Hypothyroidism Diagnosis

 One widespread misconception is the overreliance on increased Thyroid-Stimulating Hormone (TSH) levels as a definitive indication of hypothyroidism.
-This hormone is released by the pituitary gland in response to low levels of thyroid hormone circulating in the blood.
+In response to low levels of thyroid hormone circulating in the blood, the pituitary gland releases this hormone.
 An increased TSH level can certainly confirm hypothyroidism, but it's an overly simplistic measure that overlooks many individuals with the condition.

 There is a growing belief that the current accepted TSH range of 1.0–4.5 is too broad, suggesting a more appropriate range would be 0.5–1.5.
 With this adjusted range, more patients could potentially receive a hypothyroidism diagnosis.